Linked Open Data

 Ex Libris, is embarking on an innovative journey with the development of a linked open data form editor.
 This cutting-edge tool promises to revolutionize cataloging workflows within Alma, enhancing the efficiency and accessibility of linked open data for librarians.
 The Form Editor is meticulously designed to accommodate multiple formats, while the first format to be supported will be BIBFRAME.
 We recognize that the strength of linked open data lies in collaboration.
 That’s why the Form Editor actively engages with the library community.
 Incorporating community-driven ontologies ensures that your cataloging experience aligns seamlessly with best practices and evolving standards.
 The form editor will assist the librarian in creating links between entities in a quick and easy workflow.

-The Form Editor will seamlessly integrate with multiple linked open data resources, provide lookups, and will generate BIBFRAME records in JSON-LD format that will ensure interoperability with the linked data ecosystem.
+The Form Editor will seamlessly integrate with multiple linked open data resources, provide lookups, and will generate BIBFRAME records in formats that will ensure interoperability with the linked data ecosystem.

 Support Core Functionality

-Currently, Ex Libris has developed the capabilities needed for Alma customers to upload, store, manage, and search records cataloged as BIBFRAME.
+Currently, Ex Libris has developed the capabilities needed for Alma customers to upload, store, manage, and search records cataloged as BIBFRAME work and instance.

 Library staff members will be able to search for a work or any instance of it, as both works and instances will be part of the catalog.
-The instances will also be accessible for related inventory, as bibliographic records are related to inventory categories such as holdings and portfolios.
+The instances are accessible for related inventory, as bibliographic records are related to inventory categories such as holdings and portfolios.

 All standard fulfillment workflows are the same at the inventory level.
-In later phases, there will be more options incorporating BIBFRAME item records.
+In later phases, there will be more options to incorporate BIBFRAME item records.

 Info Card in Metadata Management

 One of the advantages of using Linked Open Data is the ability to provide an enriched display, with more information on linked entities and related resources made available via URIs.
-We plan to add this capability to Alma's New all titles staff search and part of the Authority selection in the Metadata Editor, using the Linked Open Data information from external sources, such as Wikidata, and supporting multiple authorities through VIAF clusters.
+This capability has been added to Alma's New all titles staff search and is part of the Authority selection in the Metadata Editor, using the Linked Open Data information from external sources, such as Wikidata, and supporting multiple authorities through VIAF clusters.

 See Linked Open Data - Info cards